kseth-official/roguelikedungeoncrawler/README.md

 - As a user, I want to be able to use Small Health Potions in my inventory to increase my health by 25. (check)

 ### *Phase 3*
-The following user stories will be implemented in phase 3.
+The following user stories were implemented in phase 3:
-GUI Implemetation:
+#### GUI Implemetation:
 - As a user, I want to be able to see a panel where all the Coins that have been added to the Player's Wallet are displayed. (check)
 - As a user, I want to be able to click a button to reduce 10 coins (Xs) in my wallet (Y) and buy a Small Health Potion.